darkrenaissance/darkfi/bin/ircd/README.md

 ### Running a Fullnode

-See the script `run_node.sh` for an example of how to deploy a full node which does seed session synchronization, and accepts both inbound and outbound connections.
+See the script `script/run_node.sh` for an example of how to deploy a full node which does seed session synchronization, and accepts both inbound and outbound connections.